Skip to main content

 .query(orderCodec.all())

-// Run both in one transaction using the connection directly
+// Run both in one transaction using a transact block

 Dashboard(count, orders)